SamIngram29/Data_Course_INGRAM/README.md

 Snip, snap, snip, snap, snip, snap.
 This is great this is fun.
 I am really hungry right now.
 Maybe I shall eat.
+Maybe some roasted squash and ginger rice with sriracha mayo.YUM!